 LANDSCAPES

 Bolivia boasts an incredible diversity of natural wonders.
 The country is made up of deserts, grasslands, mountains, jungles and the highest lake in the world, the Lake Titicaca.
-However, the country is famous for the Salar de Uyuni, the world’s second largest salt flat.
+The country is also famous for the Salar de Uyuni, the world’s second largest salt flat.

 WILDLIFE

-Bolivia boosts thousands of species of birds, fish, reptiles and amphibians.
+Bolivia is also home to a remarkable variety of wildlife.
 The country is home to about 40% of the animal species of the world, one of the most bio-diverse countries.
-Its dramatic geography and climate have led to the development of different ecosystems.
+Its dramatic geography and climate have led to the development of different ecosystems, and its commitment to conservation efforts makes it an ideal destination for nature enthusiasts and wildlife lovers.

 INDIGENOUS CULTURE